tbogdanov/TimurBogdanov_API/README.md

 |2  |IGNORE_DIGITS, IGNORE_CAPITALIZATION                                |ru (from yandex.ru)|ERROR_UNKNOWN_WORD    |
 |3  |IGNORE_URLS, IGNORE_CAPITALIZATION                                  |emi38s             |ERROR_UNKNOWN_WORD    |
 |4  |IGNORE_URLS, IGNORE_DIGITS, FIND_REPEAT_WORDS, IGNORE_CAPITALIZATION|has                |ERROR_REPEATED_WORD   |

+**A lot of bugs!
+(REST)** Basically all test data failed for REST because all the responses were empty.

+To check if the tests weren't broken, I entered the same data in the [web form](https://speller.yandex.net/services/spellservice?op=checkTexts) that Yandex offers.
+All of the data returned empty response bodies.

 ## htmlFormatTest